 About the Competition

 A rock engineering design problem will be presented by the competition organizing committee on September 2022.
-The problem will be a case study on tunnelling within the vicinity of a fault.
+The problem will be an evaluation of the stability of a cemented backfill stope exposed during vertical retreat stope mining.
 Teams will present a design solution using analytical tools and rock engineering design principles.

 Eligibility and Team Registration